AnasAlhasani/LocatorManager/README.md

 $ gem install cocoapods
 ```

-To integrate MagicalAPIClient into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate LocatorManager into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 pod 'LocatorManager', :git => "https://github.com/AnasAlhasani/LocatorManager"